-The main SOS site, including the online Shop, has been issued with a security certificate by Norton Symantec (one of the Internet's authorised signatory bodies) validating our permission to transmit personal data such as credit card numbers and addresses digitally in a recognised encrypted format across the Internet from our domain www.soundonsound.com
+The main SOS site, including the online Shop, has been issued with a security certificate by Let’s Encrypt™ a service provided by the Internet Security Research Group (ISRG) validating our permission to transmit personal data such as credit card numbers and addresses digitally in a recognised encrypted format across the Internet from our domain www.soundonsound.com

 SOS Publications Ltd is registered under the Data Protection Act, registration reference: Z7317112.